kerimkaan/Garduino/README.md

 ## Introduction

 Garduino is a design for a plant’s monitoring & watering.
-The design gives us remote control & cheap management of a plant or a garden.
+The design gives us remote controlling, automation & less costly management of a plant or a garden.
 The project uses Arduino on IR (Infra-red, Optional) and Wi-Fi (ESP8266).

 ## Wiring